Springer open publishing program

 https://wbn.icm.edu.pl/publikowanie-otwarte/#springer_oa

-Information about the program is also available on the Poland Read and Publish (Springer Compact) agreement website:
+Information about the program is also available on the publisher’s website Open access agreement for ICM Poland:

 Journals and type of articles covered by the open publishing program

-The program allows authors affiliated with Polish academic institutions to publish, on an open-access basis (CC-BY license), a certain number of articles per year in Springer journals, see list (recommended browser: Microsoft Edge):
+The program allows authors affiliated with Polish academic institutions to publish, on an open-access basis (CC-BY license), a certain number of articles per year in Springer journals, see list:

-The program includes Original Paper, Review Paper, Brief Communication and Continuing Education articles.
+The program covers Original Papers, Review Papers, Brief Communications, and Continuing Education articles.
+The program does not cover Editorial Notes, News, or Letters.

 Article submission for the program

-The Open Access Systems Solution form only offers the standard CC BY open licence type, which is compatible with Plan S and recommended by e.g. NCN.
+The „Publishing and rights” form only offers the standard CC BY open licence type.
 However, if an author wishes to publish his/her article under a CC BY-NC licence, he/she should notify the publisher at ORSupport@springernature.com at the time of or immediately after the first submission of the article to the journal.
 Upon acceptance of such an article, the author will receive a special form for the non-standard licence from the publisher.
 In the non-standard cases described above, the article information is also sent to the local administrator at the institution for affiliation verification.

 Contact